All Episodes

 Then you had the House Intelligence Committee, nothing.

-Then you had the bipartisan Senate committee, nothing.
+Then you had the bipartisan Senate Committee, nothing.

-Then now we have the Mueller report, nothing.
+Then now we have the Mueller Report, nothing.

-So midterm election comes, Nancy Pelosi becomes speaker again.
+So midterm election comes, Nancy Pelosi becomes Speaker again.

-It's nothing like the loss of Obama, what, 70 seats uh total and a lot of the Senate seats.
+It's nothing like the loss of Obama, what, 70 seats total and a lot of the Senate seats.

-No, we gained seats in the Senate in the midterm under Trump, and it's nothing like the the bloodbath Bill Clinton had in his first midterm.
+And it's nothing like the bloodbath Bill Clinton had in his first midterm.

 Historically, this just is a natural ebb and flow of the political cycle.